someengineering/fixinventory/fixcore/README.md

 ## Overview
-The FixInventory graph platfrom `fixcore` is the persistance and search backend of fix.
+The Fix Inventory graph platfrom `fixcore` is the persistance and search backend of fix.
 It maintains the graph of resources and provides APIs to update and access them.
 Within `fixcore` there are workflows consisting of steps that result in actions like `collect`, `cleanup` or `generate_metrics`.
 These actions are being received by components like [`fixworker`](../fixworker/) and [`fixmetrics`](../fixmetrics/).